High-Ranking North Korean Official Is Traveling To New York

 "We have put a great team together for our talks with North Korea.
 Meetings are currently taking place concerning Summit, and more.
 Kim Young Chol, the Vice Chairman of North Korea, heading now to New York.
 Solid response to my letter, thank you!"

-Issued last Thursday, Trump's letter to North Korea's leader abruptly canceled the summit that had been slated for June 12 in Singapore.
-That followed comments from North Korean Vice Foreign Minister Choe Son Hui, who said his country wouldn't "beg the U.S. for dialogue" — and who called Vice President Mike Pence a "political dummy" for suggesting North Korea could end up like Libya if Kim Jong Un doesn't make a deal.
+In a letter last Thursday, Trump abruptly canceled the summit that had been slated for June 12 in Singapore.
+That followed comments from North Korean Vice Foreign Minister Choe Son Hui, who said his country wouldn't "beg the U.S. for dialogue" and who called Vice President Pence a "political dummy" for suggesting North Korea could end up like Libya if Kim Jong Un doesn't make a deal.

+In late 2003, Libyan leader Moammar Gadhafi voluntarily dismantled the nation's nuclear weapons program.
+But in 2011, during the Western-backed Arab Spring demonstrations, Gadhafi was deposed and then killed by rebel forces.

 Despite the cancellation, talks about the summit have continued, including a meeting between North Korean and U.S. delegations on Sunday.